Intro to Skiing in Poland

 Szymoszkowa has no dedicated terrain park or cross-country tracks, although there is a designated slalom section open for the high-season months and an area for younger skiers.
 The entire resort is floodlit for night-time skiing and is open late most days – great for catching the sunset over the mountains and skiing to views of Zakopane town.

-Because Polana Szymoszkowa is located outside of the national park, snow making is alive and well.
+Because Polana Szymoszkowa is located outside of the national park, snow-making is alive and well.
 That means this one has a longer season and can stay open even when conditions go bad.
 The two chairlifts are getting a little dated but new electronic gates and a few upgrades in 2018 helped to keep things ticking along nicely.
-It’s still a solid choice for skiing in Krakow, especially if you’re finding those snow feet.
+It’s still a solid choice for skiing in Poland if you want something casual, cheap, and with good schools.

 Where to stay near Polana Szymoszkowa

-As far as ski-in, ski-out stays go, there can only really be one option: Hotel Mercure, which sits neatly right at the base.
+As far as ski-in, ski-out stays go, the Hotel Mercure, which sits neatly right at the base.
 Unfortunately, the whole building is something of an eyesore: a relic left over from the times when Soviet VIPs would come for the mountains and skiing in Poland.
 Still, the inside is well-appointed and the building is a little quirky (not to mention complete with a pool).

 Everyone who enters Zakopane on the main road leading in from Krakow will see Harenda ski resort on the hillsides.
 Frankly, it’s small and not very impressive but might be a great spot for complete beginners looking to crack their first runs.
 That’s thanks to the couple of spirit level-flat green runs right at the base.
 If you are progressing, there’s a steep-looking run above them that’s nice and wide.
 Harenda ski resort is accessible, with a big car park and a location that means you won’t have to navigate the traffic clogged streets of Zakopane to arrive.